Tyco International: 2011–2012

 Tyco retained use of the ADT brand for security installation and services outside of North America.
 ADT's commercial security installation and services business in North America was rebranded and became Tyco Integrated Security.
 Tyco had over 70,000 employees worldwide, operating in nearly 50 countries and serving over three million customers.

 In September 2012, Tyco was accused of violation of the Foreign Corrupt Practices Act (FCPA) and agreed to a payment of around $13 million in civil penalties to the U.S. Securities and Exchange Commission.

 2013

 In November 2013, Tyco approached various private equity firms offering to sell its Korean security unit, Caps Co.

 2014

 In February 2014, US private equity firm Carlyle Group entered into talks with Tyco to acquire its South Korean security systems unit, valued at around $2 billion.

 In 2014, Tyco International sold its New Zealand based security company Armourguard Security limited to Evergreen International, The cost of the sale is yet to be released.

+2016

+On January 25, 2016, Johnson Controls announced it would merge with Tyco, and all businesses of Tyco and Johnson Controls would be combined under Tyco International plc, to be renamed as Johnson Controls International plc.
+The merger was completed on September 9, 2016.